Sleeping with Lower Back Discomfort

 Can a Bed Make Your Lower Back Hurt?

-Beds are a big purchase, so if you’re unsure whether you need a new one, it’s worth considering some of the major signs that the mattress is the problem.
+Investing in a new bed can be expensive, so if you’re unsure whether you need a new one, it’s worth considering some of the major signs that the mattress is the problem.
+We’ll discuss these signs below.

 How Do I Know if My Mattress is Causing My Back Discomfort?

-For instance, if you’re feeling it most intensely in the middle of the night, or when you’re getting up in the morning, the issue can most likely be found when you sleep.
-If the discomfort is the same during both the day and night, you’ll want to look at other factors that could be causing the issue.
+If you’re feeling back discomfort most intensely in the middle of the night, or when you’re getting up in the morning, the issue can most likely be found when you sleep.

 Shopping for a new mattress once every eight years also helps ensure that you’re getting the right mattress.
 Many things can change during that amount of time – how you sleep, your weight, and even in some cases the density of your bones – which makes an old mattress less suitable than a new one.